WhatsApp/erlt/doc/05_structs.md

 ### Access

-Erl1+ introduces the "." - dot operator for accessing records.
+ErlT introduces the "." - dot operator for accessing records.

 ```erlang
 Date.year
 Mode.dialect
 ```

-As in Elm, the accessor can be used only for a record that has a required field.
+As with Elm records, the accessor can be used only for a struct that has a required field.

 ```erlang
 Date = #{year => 2020, month => "April"},